GkhnGG/GkhnGG/README.md

 ###  About Me:
-Hello there, I am Gökhan Gülçakır, A freshman IE major at Bilkent University.
+Hello there, I am Gökhan Gülçakır, A freshman IE major at Bilkent University.\n

 I love to learn new things related to technology, science and apply them in our daily lives.⚡
 <!--
 **GkhnGG/GkhnGG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.